Successor-Generator Planning with LLM-generated Heuristics: Abstract

 \section{Abstract}

-Heuristics are a central component of classical AI planning, particularly in domain-independent settings where general applicability is prioritized over task-specific tuning.
-This work revisits that paradigm in light of recent advances in large language models (LLMs), which enable the automatic synthesis of heuristics directly from problem definitions—bypassing the need for handcrafted domain knowledge.
-We present a method that employs LLMs to generate instance-specific heuristic functions from planning tasks specified through successor generators, goal tests, and initial states written in a general-purpose programming language.
+Heuristics are a central component of deterministic planning, particularly in domain-independent settings where general applicability is prioritized over task-specific tuning.
+This work revisits that paradigm in light of recent advances in large language models (LLMs), which enable the automatic synthesis of heuristics directly from problem definitions -- bypassing the need for handcrafted domain knowledge.
+We present a method that employs LLMs to generate problem-specific heuristic functions from planning tasks specified through successor generators, goal tests, and initial states written in a general-purpose programming language.
 These heuristics are compiled and integrated into standard heuristic search algorithms, such as greedy best-first search.
 Our approach achieves competitive, and in many cases state-of-the-art, performance across a broad range of established planning benchmarks.
 Moreover, it enables the solution of problems that are difficult to express in traditional formalisms, including those with complex numeric constraints or custom transition dynamics.
-We analyze the trade-offs between generality and performance, and argue that LLM-generated heuristics represent a promising direction for integrating machine learning with symbolic reasoning in planning.
+We provide an extensive empirical evaluation that characterizes the strengths and limitations of the approach across diverse planning settings, demonstrating its effectiveness.